MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-graphicstools/features/material-gallery.md

 ## Hover Lights

-Placing point lights in a scene can end up very expensive on performance.
+Placing point lights in a scene can be expensive on performance.
 Hover Lights are normally used for UI lighting but can also be used as a faster alternative to point lights.
-Up to 4 hover lights may be active in a scene at once.
+Up to four hover lights may be active in a scene at once.

 ![Standard Shader hover lights](images/SampleScenes/hoverLight_sample_01.gif)